genropy/genropy_saved/docs/genro/bag/bagOne.rst

 Set and get values from a Bag
 =============================

-	You can read from a Bag's value using the :meth:`Bag.getItem` method; for writing on a Bag, you can use the :meth:`Bag.setItem` method.
+	You can read from a Bag's value using the :meth:`getItem` method; for writing on a Bag, you can use the :meth:`setItem` method.

 		>>> mybag = Bag()
 		>>> mybag.setItem('a',1)